By Stephanie Clarke

 But the strategy has become popular as a way to reach customers who today are incredibly media savvy and can sniff out a sales pitch in half a second.
 Product placement in movies and TV shows has been a trend now for several years as a way to get around this.
 Branded content has the same goal, but it is new and different, which means it is more likely to catch the attention of smart customers.

-Procter and Gamble caused a bit of a stir last year when they released an ad called “The Talk.”
+Procter and Gamble caused a bit of a stir last year when they released a video production ad called “The Talk.”
 This corporate video is exhibit A for a branded video content strategy.

 Nowhere in the video does a P&G product appear.
 No diapers.
 No soap.
 Just two African-Americans talking about a racial issue.
 P&G’s logo appears at the end, signaling to the audience that this is an issue they care about.